Notable People

 Punchbowl's own "About Us" page describes the company as a membership-based news community founded by Sherman and Anna Palmer, with John Bresnahan as co-founder.
 The editorial credo is blunt: power, people, politics.
 The focus is on the people in Washington who make decisions and the events that move political markets.

-That is not just branding language.
+That is more than branding language.
 It is a statement about form.

 Sherman helped turn insider Capitol Hill reporting into a daily product that could sustain a company.
 That required more than sources.
 It required discipline, repetition, a sharp sense of what mattered before everyone else agreed it mattered, and a style of writing that made procedural struggle feel urgent.